Marchuck/ExpandableDelegates/README.md

 This library is licensed under the Apache Software License, Version 2.0.

-Copyright (C) 2015 Łukasz Marzak, Paweł Próchniak
+Copyright (C) 2015 Łukasz Marczak, Paweł Próchniak

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.